pokt-network/terraform-elb-geth-pokt/README.md

 After we run our terraform script and checked that everything is running and the resources are created as expected.
 We will proceed to deploy the geth-mainnet and geth-testnet containers.

+We assume at this point that you have (awscli)[https://aws.amazon.com/cli/] and (awsebcli)[https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html] installed and configured correctly using a IAM user with permissions for deploying on ELB or just using your AWS access id keys and secret keys on the environment level of this user

 #### Deploying geth-mainnet